 In this section, we describe how to film the 3D objects after varying these editable attributes.
 To establish controllability, we build a \textbf{Unity-Python interface} by using the Unity ML-Agents toolkit~\cite{juliani2018unity}, which creates a data transmission path between Unity and Python.
 Specifically, given a list of parameters from Python, Unity accordingly sets up the camera and environment, then takes the picture and obtains the bounding box precisely according to the object size.
 The bounding box is then sent back to Python for further processing.
 Our API allows users to easily obtain rendered images without expert knowledge of Unity.
 The source code of this API has been released\footnote{https://github.com/yorkeyao/VehicleX}.

-In addition, we use different background and occlusion setups for the attribute optimization process and the dataset generation process.
-During attribute descent optimization, we render images with black backgrounds and no occlusions.
-After optimization is complete, we generate synthetic training data using the optimized attributes while adding random background images and occlusions.
-For example, when synthesizing vehicle re-ID training data, we add cropped images as backgrounds from the CityFlow~\cite{tang2019cityflow} dataset, and occluders such as lamp posts, billboards and trash cans.
-Our preliminary experiments show that this strategy stabilizes the optimization process and increases the diversity and randomness of the synthesized training data, consequently enabling robust training of the task model.
+We also consider background and occlusion setups in our system.
+Specifically, during the attribute distribution optimization process with attribute descent, we render images with black backgrounds and no occlusions.
+After the optimization is complete, we generate synthetic training data using the optimized attributes while adding random background images and occlusions.
+For example, when synthesizing vehicle re-ID training data, we add background images from the CityFlow dataset~\cite{tang2019cityflow}, and occluders such as lamp posts, billboards and trash cans.
+Our preliminary experiments show this strategy increases the diversity of the synthesized training data, consequently enabling robust training of the task model.
 For example, when using synthetic data only and targeting vehicleID, training on synthetic images with black backgrounds and attribute descent produces 24.12\% mAP.
 The further incorporation of random backgrounds and occlusions yields a notable increase of +11.21\% mAP over the training dataset that uses black backgrounds.
 This strategy allows us to train models that are more robust to various backgrounds and occlusions.